Last updated 11/12/2019, as Disney+ is now available!

 The streaming industry is becoming crowded, with more and more services popping up.
 Customers will have to carefully consider which services they find the most valuable.

-This Disney+ review will be routinely updated as details emerge.
+This Disney+ review will be routinely updated as the service continues to evolve in the coming months.
 Stay tuned!